OthankQ/100-days-of-code/r1-log.md

 ### R1D29
 Following a tutorial on how to setup a Facebook messenger bot using Node.js and Dialogflow.
 Currently having trouble with ngrok proxy server.
 I keep getting 502 bad gateway error.

+### R1D30
+Was successful on hooking up my webhook server to the Facebook bot page!
+Will try to hook up APIs to the bot and see if I can make it do what I want!